 Fairies come to honor the new royal child.
 But these guests (intruders actually) are vampires.
 You can tell they are vampires because they have black eyes and little winglets.
 Here is Count Lilac (Christopher Marney).
 He is a male version of Tchaikovsky's Lilac Fairy who will watch over Aurora and eventually save her:

-The fairies have elaborate names, but I don't know how to tell them apart.
+The fairies have elaborate names, but we don't know how to tell them apart.
 Here are two solos that expert ballet fans can, I suspect, easily relate to particular Tchaikovsky-era fairies.

 The "dark fairy" Carabosse (Adam Maskell in drag) intrudes on the intruders.
 Carabosse brought Aurora to the King and Queen as a foundling.
 But since then the royals have snubbed Carabosse, who wants revenge.
 Carabosse says that Aurora must die after pricking her finger, but Count Lilac overrules this.
 On pricking her finger, Aurora will not die, but go to sleep for 100 years, etc.